rust-lang/rfcs/text/3127-trim-paths.md

 A further `--remap-path-scope` is also supplied for options `1` and `2`:

-If `trim-paths` is `1`, then it depends on the setting of `split-debuginfo` (whether the setting is explicitly supplied or from the default)
-- If `split-debuginfo` is `off`, then `--remap-path-scope=macro,debuginfo`.
-- If `split-debuginfo` is `packed` or `unpacked`, then `--remap-path-scope=macro,split-debuginfo-file`
+If `trim-path` is `1`, then `--remap-path-scope=macro,unsplit-debuginfo,split-debuginfo-file`.

-This is because we always want to remap panic messages as they will always be embedded in executable/library.
-We need to sanitise debug information if they are embedded, but don't need to touch them if they are split.
-However in case they are split we need to sanitise the paths to these split files
+As a result, panic messages (which are always embedded) are sanitised.
+If debug information is embedded, then they are sanitised; if they are split then they are kept untouched, but the paths to these split files are sanitised.

 If `trim-path` is `2` (`true`), all paths will be affected, equivalent to `--remap-path-scope=macro,debuginfo,diagnostics,split-debuginfo-file`